linkerd/website/linkerd.io/content/2/tasks/manually-rotating-control-plane-tls-credentials.md

 ## Removing the old trust root

-At this point, the cert rotation process is complete.
-For security purposes, we will remove the old trust root from the trust bundle we created earlier.
+We can now remove the old trust root from the trust bundle we created earlier.
 The `upgrade` command can do that for the Linkerd components:

 ```bash